kissake/summer/README.md

 For context, the files being big enough you don't want to sort implies that the files are significantly larger than RAM, as unix 'sort' is wicked fast, and faster than this program for large files, hands down.
-The reason is that our hash algorithm has significant setup and output costs, and these overwhelm the memory benefits by multiples.
+I believe the reason is that our hash function has significant costs, and these overwhelm the memory benefits by multiples.
 Put another way: probably only look to this tool for files 100s of gigabytes or larger, where our O(n) algorithm can start to compete with sort's O(n log n) algorithm.

 The cryptographic hash function that performs best (so far) is sha1.
 Security is discussed in another section below.